Capcom Says Game Quality Is More Important than High Sales

-Capcom Says It Is More Concerned with a Game’s Quality than Sales Numbers
+Capcom Says It Is More Concerned With a Game’s Quality Than Sales Numbers

 Resident Evil 2 went from a surprise E3 2018 announcement to one of 2019’s most hotly-anticipated games.
 It follows in the footsteps of Resident Evil 7, was a radical departure for the series.
 While that game’s sales may have been a bit on the lower side (5.1 million to Resident Evil 6’s 7.1 million), Capcom has said they’re not as concerned with how many copies a game sells.
 Rather, they’re more concerned with the game’s quality.